gbergere/gbergere.github.io/_posts/experiences/2011-04-01-Sales-Conquest.md

 categories: experiences
 ---

-* I worked on an e-Commerce website base which manage vendors and customers like eBay or Amazon.
+* Work on an e-Commerce website base which manage vendors and customers like eBay or Amazon.
-* In this one I developed an import/export plugin to automate catalogue's furnishing.
-Like this, vendors would be able to push their catalogue from their own website automatically.
+* Develop an import/export plugin to automate catalogue's furnishing.
+* Vendors would be able to push automatically their catalogue from their own website.
-* I developed a second plugin to tax vendors.
-Because to working, this platform needs money, that's why it takes some taxes on selling.
+* Develop another plugin to tax vendors on their orders.